LukeDowell/flash-chords/README.md

 I have no doubt that the settings design is a UX sin of the highest order, I'm gonna see how it feels first though.

+**1/26/2022**

+I need to wrap up the mvp mockup settings, but after that things will be looking pretty useful.
+I don't think I am going to move to user based stuff quite yet, I am realizing I need to figure out what those features look like in the mockup phase first.

+It would be nice to start creating a feature that helps you memorize the circle of 5ths.
+Adding key signature information will be interesting.
+A good data set of keys, their diatonic chords, and maybe mode information?
+In my mind's eye I see a little circle of 5ths graphic making some sort of indicator as you progress through the exercise.
+I want to pair visual learning with the flash card style.
+I'm lacking feedback on the chord symbol practice itself as well, if the user fails a note we should at least tell them what the correct notes would have been.

+First though I'm going to add more settings around chord qualities, have the settings persist in the browser, and better statistics views.
+Maybe we start going a little crazy with widgets as the browser window scales up, we can put the keyboard back in!